 An illustration of the physical size and weight of the Panasonic TZ100 and the Sony RX10 II is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.

 The TZ100 can be obtained in two different colors (black, silver), while the RX10 II is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 II is considerably larger (57 percent) than the Panasonic TZ100.
 Moreover, the RX10 II is substantially heavier (161 percent) than the TZ100.
 It is noteworthy in this context that the RX10 II is splash and dust-proof, while the TZ100 does not feature any corresponding weather-sealing.

-The price is, of course, an important factor in any camera decision.
+Any camera decision will obviously take relative prices into account.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The TZ100 was launched at a markedly lower price (by 46 percent) than the RX10 II, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.